Christianity and ancient Greek philosophy: Conception of God

 It was not until the fusion of Platonic and Aristotelian theology with Christianity that the concepts of strict omnipotence, omniscience, or benevolence became commonplace.
 The Platonic Theory of Forms had an enormous influence on Hellenic Christian views of God.
 In those philosophies, Forms were the ideals of every object in the physical world, and objects in the physical world were merely shadows of those perfect forms.
 Platonic philosophers were able to theorize about the forms by looking at objects in the material world, and imagining what the "Perfect" tree, or "Perfect" man would be.
-The Aristotelian view of God grew from these Platonic roots, arguing that God was the Infinite, or the Unmoved mover.
+The Aristotelian view of God grew from these Platonic roots, arguing that God was the Infinite, or the Unmoved Mover.

-Hellenic Christians and their medieval successors then applied this Form-based philosophy to the Christian God.
-Philosophers took all the things that they considered good, Power, Love, Knowledge and Size, and posited that God was "infinite" in all these respects.
-They then concluded that God was omnipotent, omniscient, omnipresent and omnibenevolent.
-Since God was perfect, any change would make him less than perfect, so they asserted that God was unchanging, or immutable.
+Hellenic Christians and their medieval successors applied this form-based philosophy to the Christian God.
+Philosophers took all the things they considered good—power, love, knowledge, and size—and posited that God was 'infinite' in all these respects.
+They then concluded that God was omnipotent, omniscient, omnipresent, and omnibenevolent.
+Since God was perfect, any change would make Him less than perfect, so they asserted that God was unchanging, or immutable.